 The strength check should be performed for both the element laminates and the steel parts of the housing and contact surfaces.
 The element should be originally designed to provide the rotational stiffness assumed in the tendon response analysis.
 This stiffness should be confirmed by full-scale testing of a element prototype, as part of the fabrication qualification of the element.

 The steel strength criteria should be the same as those used for other tendon steel element design.
 The rubber strength design should be based on the maximum allowable bulging during compression of the critical rubber layer, maximum shear deformation during rotation and potential tension loading.
+The flex element design shall also be assessed for potential creep rupture against all load cases.
+The assessment methodology shall be based on small- and full-scale testing of the elastomer compound and adhesive system to be used in the production of the flex elements.
+The methodology shall account for service temperature.

 9.6.5.4 Flex Element Fatigue Design

-The fatigue life of the flex element elastomer may be evaluated by using a cumulative damage approach based on the Palmgren-Miner's ratio and a strain-life curve.
-This curve should be based on data generated using small- scale, strain-controlled tests of the elastomer in question under shear strain conditions.
+The fatigue life of the flex element elastomer may be evaluated by using a cumulative damage approach based on the Palmgren-Miner's ratio and a curve.
+This curve should be based on data generated using small- scale, tests of the elastomer in question under shear or strain conditions.
 For fatigue calculations using the cumulative damage method, the calculated fatigue life should exceed 10 times the service life.
+The fatigue assessment methodology shall account for stress or strain range, mean stress or strain, strain rate, service temperature, and time-dependent elastomer response to load.
+Because mean angle can degrade flex element fatigue life, analysis shall account for mean angle.
+Analysis shall also account for the effect of installation loads and angles on fatigue life.

 Alternatively, the fatigue life may be calculated using a tearing energy method in which the extent of crack growth in the elastomer is calculated as a function of tearing energy (T) arising from the annual alternating tension and rotation cycles (Stevenson and Harris 1992 [228]; Gunderson, et al. 1992 [151]).
 For tearing energy calculations, the growth of a crack equivalent to 50% of the radial section of any elastomer layer should be considered the point of functional failure.
 Calculations by either method should account for the changes in mechanical properties of the elastomer over the service life.
 For fatigue calculations using the tearing energy method, the calculated fatigue life should exceed 5 times the service life.

 The flex element steel components should also be checked for fatigue damage using the fatigue procedure given for other tendon components in 9.6.4.3.
 The required fatigue lives for flex element steel components should be equal to or longer than the greater of the required lives of tendon connectors or the tendon itself.
 Particular attention shall be given to the fatigue performance of the flex element shims, given their potential increased vulnerability to fracture due to their generally higher strength, as well as their complete inaccessibility.
+It is recommended that the methodology for fatigue assessment of the flex element shims shall have been demonstrated to have a track record for conservatism vs. actual service history.

 See C.7 for additional guidance.